 When you buy a used car, you also have to get the car covered under a valid insurance policy.
-The Motor Vehicles Act, 1988 mandates a liability only used car insurance policy on the car before you take it out for a ride.
-So, let’s understand the policy in details –
+The Motor Vehicles Act, of 1988 mandates a liability-only used car insurance policy on the car before you take it out for a ride.
+So, let’s understand the policy in detail –

 What is a used car insurance plan?